Epigenetic clock: Centenarians age slowly

 The offspring of semi-supercentenarians (subjects who reached an age of 105–109 years) have a lower epigenetic age than age-matched controls (age difference = 5.1 years in blood) and centenarians are younger (8.6 years) than expected based on their chronological age.

-HIV infection
+HIV and SIV infection

 Infection with the Human Immunodeficiency Virus-1 (HIV) is associated with clinical symptoms of accelerated aging, as evidenced by increased incidence and diversity of age-related illnesses at relatively young ages.
 But it has been difficult to detect an accelerated aging effect on a molecular level.
 An epigenetic clock analysis of human DNA from HIV+ subjects and controls detected a significant age acceleration effect in brain (7.4 years) and blood (5.2 years) tissue due to HIV-1 infection.
 These results are consistent with an independent study that also found an age advancement of 5 years in blood of HIV patients and a strong effect of the HLA locus.
+A progressing infection with Simian Immunodeficiency Virus in rhesus macaque (SIVmac) - a non-human primate model of AIDS - causes epigenetic age acceleration in PBMCs and internal tissues.